 This species is sometimes erroneously called the 'Asian Bullet Ant'.
 This common name seemed to originate from an ant seller many years ago and was obviously given to help promote his sales of this particular species.

-In Thailand and Asia generally the ant called the ‘Bullet Ant’ (by the locals) with a sting much more venomous and painfull is Tetraponera rufonigra.
-It would seem that some sellers looking for information on rugosum have just blindly copied past information on its common name, without taking time to do more detailed research.
+In Thailand and Asia generally, the ant called the ‘Bullet Ant’ (by the locals) with a sting much more venomous and painfull is Tetraponera rufonigra.
+It would seem that some sellers looking for information on D. rugosum have just blindly copied past information on its common name, without taking time to do more detailed research.

 This is a medium-sized primitive ant about 8 - 10 mm long.
 They are black, but in sunlight take on a glaucous appearance, which is caused by a fine covering of brown hairs.
 The actual exact identification of this species is difficult as there are 25 subspecies and varieties of D. rugosum recorded, many of which are only differentiated by microscopic details.

 It is a hunter gatherer species that is equally active both day and night.
 Single solitary workers roam tropical forests looking for food, which usually consists of dead insects and to a lesser extent any sweet secretions they can find.
 If a forager discovers food which is too heavy to carry back to its nest alone, it will return to the nest and lead a small group of workers which move in a tandem fashion across the forest floor to the food source.
 They are very inquisitive and will test any object they encounter for its food potential.

 This species does not have a queen caste and a mated worker called a 'gamergate' acts as a functional queen.
-There is only one dominant egg layer in each colony which is indistinguishable from the other workers - as they are all the same size and form.
+There is only one dominant egg layer in each colony, which looks just like the other workers, so is very difficult to differentiate.